evantahler/messagebot-core/README.md

 ## Install

+- `npm install`
-- `npm install` (this will also run `npm run prepare`, installing needed geolocation databases, kibana, etc)
+  - this will also run `npm run prepare`, installing needed geolocation databases, kibana, etc
 - `cp .env.example .env`, and adjust according to your system/needs

 ## Configuration and Running

 - Start `redis`
+- Start `elasticsearch`
 - Start your relational database, IE: `mySQL`
   - be sure to create the database you need for development, IE:
     - (mysql) `mysql -u root -e "crete database messagebot_development"`
     - (postgres) `createdb messagebot_development`
-- Start `elasticsearch`
-- Configure `.env` with the secrets you need, or ensure that they are already present within the environment
-  - ensure that the databases you listed exist and that the user(s) you have configured can reach & access them
   - Install any additional database drivers needed for your relational database:
     - `npm install --save pg pg-hstore`
     - `npm install --save mysql`
     - etc
+- Configure `.env` with the secrets you need, or ensure that they are already present within the environment
+  - ensure that the databases you listed exist and that the user(s) you have configured can reach & access them
+- Source your environment, ie: `source .env`
+- Create the First Team from the CLI:
+  - `./bin/messagebot teamCreate --name MessageBot --trackingDomainRegexp "^.*$" --trackingDomain "tracking.myapp.com"`
+  - This will also create the first admin user for this team.
+Take note of this user's email and password.

-`source .env && npm run migrate && npm start`
+- Start the App: `npm run migrate && npm start`

-## Migrations
+## Migration Options

 Run `npm run migrate` to migrate all databases (relational and ElasticSearch).
 `npm run migrate` is a composition of `npm run migrate:sequelize` and `npm run migrate:elasticsearh`, which you can also run separately if desired.